salman-abedin/bolt/README.md

 -  A custom launch script to define launch programs easily (unlike **xdg-open**)

--  Googling in case of no matches
+-  Googling capability

+-  As fast as it gets! (hint: shellscript)

 ## Dependencies